Renewable Energy in the Philippines – Current State and Future Roadmap

 In 2011, the country adopted an ambitious plan aiming for 15.3 GW of renewable power capacity by 2030 and over 20 GW by 2040.
 To achieve this lofty goal, the National Renewable Energy Program (NREP) laid out a five-step plan to reach all targets by 2027.

 However, according to the WWF-Philippines Building Momentum for Low Carbon Development study, an even more ambitious scenario of 100% renewable energy is feasible.
 The reasons for optimism are rooted in the renewable energy potential in the Philippines.
-The report shows that the Philippines could aim higher.
-This would further add 1,200 MW of geothermal, 2,308 MW of hydropower, 235 MW of biomass, and 7,404 MW of wind, all before 2030.
+The report shows that the country could aim higher by capitalising on all available alternative renewable energy resources.
+This includes adding 1,200 MW of geothermal, 2,308 MW of hydropower, 235 MW of biomass, and 7,404 MW of wind, all before 2030.

 The Philippines’ ambitious renewable energy transition would guarantee energy security and self-sufficiency, accompanied by reduced reliance on imports.
 It would also boost local economic development and promote a favourable investment climate.
 Naturally, this would result in more jobs and reduce health and welfare costs.